 Glasgow Caledonian is an exciting and vibrant city centre University with a strong research community of academic staff and research students.
-There are currently over 500 research students at GCU studying towards a PhD or a Professional Doctorate degree - with students from over fifty countries worldwide, this creates a forum for a rich interchange of ideas, expertise and experiences.
+There are currently over 500 research students at GCU studying towards a PhD, Professional Doctorate or Master of Research degree - with students from over fifty countries worldwide, this creates a forum for a rich interchange of ideas, expertise and experiences.
 To find more information on how to apply and GCU's postgraduate research opportunities, click here.

-PhD students join one of the three Academic Schools: Glasgow School for Business and Society; School for Engineering and Built Environment; School of Health and Life Sciences.
-Students work with academic staff as apprentice researchers, and where appropriate, will join a research cluster in one of our Research Institutes.
+PhD students join one of the three Academic Schools: Glasgow School for Business and Society; School of Computing, Engineering and Built Environment; School of Health and Life Sciences.
+Students work with academic staff as apprentice researchers, and where appropriate, will join a research cluster in one of our Research Centres.
 Each School has active research communities, providing solid support in each research discipline, while the Institutes give the opportunity for cross-disciplinary and collaborative research.